|

 - Mussolini & Syndicalism

-Resource Type: Article/Report/Letter Mussolini succeeded in persuading thousands of syndicalists including the main leaders of the syndicalist movement to support Italy's entry into the First World War.
+Resource Type: Article Mussolini succeeded in persuading thousands of syndicalists including the main leaders of the syndicalist movement to support Italy's entry into the First World War.
 A majority of syndicalists, however, opposed the war.

 - Pannekoek and Gorter's Marxism